act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 #### Inapplicable Example 2

-These links have different [accessible names][accessible name].
+The two HTML `a` elements have different [accessible names][accessible name].
 The rule only applies to identical [accessible names][accessible name], not to identical link destinations.

 **Note:** It is a best practice for [Success Criterion 2.4.4: Link Purpose (In Context)][sc244] that identical links have identical [accessible names][accessible name].
 This is however not a requirement.